Ipgnosis/tic_tac_toe/README.md

 These results are the average of 3 runs of 1m games each.
 This establishes the approximate baseline probability for each of the 3 outcomes.
 The higher probability of Agent X winning is a result of the first-mover advantage which also results in Agent X potentially having 5 moves (cf. only 4 for Agent O) in a game that is not won before move 9.

 Success metric:

+The metric for success is that, after training, the win rate of the trained agent exceeds:
+1. The success rate of random play (see below)
+2. The win rate of a reasonably adept human (i.e. consistenty beat a human)

-The metric for success is that, after training, the 'Nought' agent ('O'), must consistently exceed the random win rate (~28.9%) against a human player playing as Agent 'X'.
+For example, the 'Nought' agent ('O'), should consistently exceed the random win rate (~28.9%) against a human player playing as Agent 'X'.

 Current Status: